phillipsacademyandover/andover-cm-templates/README.md

 #### Andover Footer
 The standard Andover footer should appear on all templates.
 The Andover branding logo, whether seal and wordmark or wordmark only, should not resize smaller on a mobile device.
 The footer copyright, org name and address, and org URL, must use the standard serif font stack.
-Any template without the standard footer or alterations to the footer will need to be approved by Andover Communications.
+Any template without the standard footer will need to be approved by Andover Communications.

 ##### Social Media Icons
 The standard social media icons should appear on all templates.
 The standard social media icons for Phillips Academy are: